crawlab-team/crawlab/README.md

 ##### Deploy Spiders

 All spiders need to be deployed to a specific node before crawling.
-Simply click "Deploy" button on spider detail page and select the right node for the deployment.
+Simply click "Deploy" button on spider detail page and the spiders will be deployed to all active nodes.

 ##### Run Spiders